sarianaramoutar/carisurg-portfolio/README.md

 - Week 1 preliminary research proposal

 ### data/
 Datasets used throughout the programme.
+The Week 0 de-identified triage dataset was provided as part of the CariSurg training programme and is included for educational purposes.

 ## Project Themes
 ### Week 0 - Foundations of Clinical Data Science